These one-bowl, no-mixer, copycat Raincoast Crackers taste just like the ones at the fancy markets, but they’re easy and cost pennies to make!

 - ¼ cup sesame seeds

 Preheat oven to 350 degrees F. Spray 4 small (6"x3") loaf pans with cooking spray or oil generously.
 Set aside.
 Line two sheet pans with parchment paper and set aside.

 In a large bowl, stir together the flour, baking soda and salt.
 Add the buttermilk, brown sugar and maple syrup (or honey) and stir a few strokes.
 Add the raisins, pecans, pumpkin seeds, sesame seeds, flax seeds and rosemary and stir just until blended.

 Pour the batter into the prepared loaf pans.
 Bake for 25-30 minutes until golden and springy to the touch.
 Allow loaves to cool in the pans for 10 minutes then remove and cool completely on a wire rack.

-Preheat oven to 300˚F. Slice partially frozen loaves thinly and place the slices in a single layer on prepared sheet pans.
+Preheat oven to 325˚F. Slice partially frozen loaves thinly (about ⅛-inch thick) and place the slices in a single layer on prepared sheet pans.